BridgeCom GDPR and Privacy Policy

 How do we store your data?

-We securely store your data on Google drive, and if you have signed up to a Whatsapp group, here as well.
+We securely store your data on Zero Waste Tickets or Google drive, and if you have signed up to a Discord or Signal, here as well.

 Marketing

-We do not carry out any marketing, and we will not share your data. .
+We do not carry out any marketing, and we will not share your data for this purpose.

 What are your data protection rights?